srg-imperial/GrayC/ISSTA-2023-AE/README.md

 Which outputs how many files are in the folder and how many **failed** compilation.
 For example:
 ```
 ./11-get-gen-comp-rate.sh AFLCompiler/
-Total files processed: 4020
+Total files processed: 2075
-Total files failing compilation: 3212
+Total files failing compilation: 2075
 ./11-get-gen-comp-rate.sh csmith/
 Total files processed: 321
 Total files failing compilation: 0
 ```
-Hence the compilation rate for No-fuss-fuzzer (AFLCompiler) is X and for Csmith is 100%.
+Hence the compilation rate for No-fuss-fuzzer (AFLCompiler) is 0% and for Csmith is 100%.
+The rate is the number of hours ran divided by 2075 and 321.

 **Coverage** (Section 5.3).
 We measure coverage for several sets when evaluationg GrayC ability to find additional new coverage in GCC-12 and LLVM-13.
 We measure coveage with gcov-10 and gfauto.
 Please check both are installed correctly before starting this part (including gcov, gcc and cc versions).